 It also shows some of the now staple buildings around the square in the midst of construction.
-The manufacturing of machinery, cameras, televisions and radios is also quite fascinating.
-There is a comprehensive glimpse of daily life in Zagreb 70 years ago…even caffe bars.
+The manufacturing of machinery, cameras, televisions, and radios is also quite fascinating.
+There is a comprehensive glimpse of daily life in Zagreb 70 years ago… Even cafe bars.

 Please note: All information provided by Expat in Croatia is only for the purposes of guidance.
 It does not constitute legal or financial advice in any form.
 For legal advice, you must consult with a licensed Croatian lawyer.
 For financial advice, you must consult with a licensed Croatian tax advisor or accountant.
 We can recommend one if you contact us.